Nomad Opening Doors Blades Enterprise Centre, John Street, Sheffield, S2 4SW

 Nomad Opening Doors is committed to protecting and respecting your privacy.
-This policy (together with any other documents referred to on it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
+This policy (together with any other documents referred to in it) sets out the basis on which any personal data we collect from you will be processed by us.

 The website is owned and operated by ESP Projects, Sheffield.